 Lanyards are short pieces of arborist rope used to temporarily hold a climber in position, climb short distances, or provide a second attachment point for safety.
 The lanyard is a primary climbing tool.
 You have to have one if you are serious about tree climbing.

-When you’re in a tree, figuring out which rope is going where can be a bit confusing when your ropes are all close together.
-To make identification easier, it is preferable that your lanyard be a different color than your long climbing rope.
+When you’re in a tree, figuring out which rope is going where can be confusing when your ropes are all close together.
+To make identification easier, have a lanyard with a different color than your long climbing rope.

-See "Gear Rater" reviews for LANYARDS
+See "Gear Rater" reviews for LANYARDS.